 Graph

 A graph data structure is a collection of nodes and edges.
-To traverse a graph, you need to add or remove an edge.
+To traverse a graph, you need to add or remove a border.
 Graph classes make data representation and algorithm implementation easier.
-Although these classes are not always faster, they make it easier to add labels to nodes and arcs.
+Although these classes are not always faster, they make adding labels to nodes and arcs easier.
 This allows you to write algorithms that take these labels into account.

 Graph data structure

-A graph data structure is a data structure in which nodes are connected to each other by edges.
+A graph data structure is a data structure in which edges connect nodes.
 These edges are called vertices and are arranged in an array.
 Each vertex of a graph has a member that points to its neighbors.
-In this tutorial, we’ll discuss the basic operations of graphs, and how they relate to each other.
-We’ll also learn about the adjacency matrix, also known as a connection matrix.
+In this tutorial, we’ll discuss the basic operations of diagrams and how they relate to each other.
+We’ll also learn about the adjacency matrix, a connection matrix.
 This matrix describes the relationships between the vertices in a graph.

 Arrays in data structures